-- (a) There is no time limit on the use of emergency stationary RICE in emergency situations. - (b) The permittee may operate the emergency stationary RICE for a maximum of 100 hours per calendar year.
+- 3.B.6 For Emission Points AA-031, AA-032, and AA-033, the permittee shall operate the emergency stationary RICE according to the requirements below.
+Any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for fifty (50) hours per year is prohibited.
+If the permittee does not operate the engine according to the requirements below, the engine will not be considered an emergency engine under this subpart and must meet all requirements for non-emergency engines. - (a) There is no time limit on the use of emergency stationary RICE in emergency situations. - (b) The permittee may operate the emergency stationary RICE for a maximum of one hundred (100) hours per calendar year.
 Any operation for non-emergency situations as allowed by paragraph (c) of this section counts as part of the 100 hours per calendar year allowed.
 Emergency stationary RICE may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of emergency RICE beyond 100 hours per calendar year. - (c) Emergency stationary RICE may be operated for up to 50 hours per calendar year in non-emergency situations.
+The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of emergency RICE beyond 100 hours per calendar year. - (c) Emergency stationary RICE may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.
 The 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-(Ref.: 40 CFR 63.6640(f)(1), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6640(f)(1) - (3); Subpart ZZZZ)

-- 3.B.7 For Emission Points AA-031, AA-032, and AA-033 (Existing Emergency Generators and Firewater Pump), the permittee shall comply with the following emission limitations for demonstrating compliance with 40 CFR 63, Subpart ZZZZ: - (a) Change oil and filter every 500 hours of operation or annually, whichever comes first; - (b) Inspect air cleaner every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; and - (c) Inspect all hoses and belts every 500 hours of operation or annually, whichever comes.
+- 3.B.7 For Emission Points AA-031, AA-032, and AA-033 (Existing Emergency Generators and Fire Water Pump), the permittee shall comply with the following emission limitations for demonstrating compliance with 40 CFR 63, Subpart ZZZZ: - (a) Change oil and filter every five hundred (500) hours of operation or annually, (whichever comes first);

+- (b) Inspect air cleaner every 1,000 hours of operation or annually (whichever comes first) and replace as necessary; and - (c) Inspect all hoses and belts every 500 hours of operation or annually (whichever comes first).

-(Ref.: 40 CFR 63.6603(a) and Table 2d.4, Subpart ZZZZ)
+(Ref.: 40 CFR 63.6603(a) and Table 2d, Item 4; Subpart ZZZZ)